Tecsmith/ts-jekyll-bs/README.md

 ### FavIcon

-This template automatically generates the appropriate minimal images required for browser favourite icon *(a.k.a.
+This template automatically generates the <ins>metadata</ins> needed fot the appropriate minimal images required for browser favourite icon *(a.k.a.
 "FavIcon")* usage.
 You will need to provide the following images placed in your site's source root:

 ```bash
 android-chrome-192x192.png